gobstones/gobstones-guidelines/sections/technologies-used.md

 A good starting point to know the basics on `VSCode` is [`code.visualstudio.com`](https://code.visualstudio.com/docs).
 </p></details>

-If you need help on installing these elements in your system, we provide a [short tutorial](./InstallationTutorial.md).
+If you need help on installing these elements in your system, we provide a [short tutorial](./installation-tutorial.md).

+## Other technologies

+rollup, nps, jest, prettier, eslint, editorconfig